Deepthi-Jallepalli/CMPE202_FinalProject/README.md

 - Prepare the class diagram for the application

-# Journal Week - 3
+# Journal Sprint - 3